How to Become a Teacher in Las Vegas

 Step 3: Complete the hiring process.

-New hires will be required to provide the Clark County School District with official transcripts, three professional references, proof of No Child Left Behind highly qualified status, evidence of a tuberculosis test, and fingerprints for a background check.
+New hires will be required to provide the Clark County School District with official transcripts, three professional references, evidence of a tuberculosis test, and fingerprints for a background check.
 Other requirements will be discussed at the time of hiring.

 Clark County School District